jo-mc/bioscripts/README.md

 notes:
  - outputs pdf, change 'tofile' parameter in R code to output to panel
  - panel output may not display, get margins too large error.
+ - NEEDS more work and Refinement! (scaling plots to a nice size, maybe redo with ggplot)
 ```
 ![sample plot](hist.png)